vanderpatrick/SkateGram/README.md

 This is a Full stack Framework project using Django

 - Registration
-    - The navigation bar is featured on all HTML pages using the extend method from Django.
+    - The registraion form allows the user to create an account if filled correctly
     - Before

  ![navigation bar image](/static/images/test-registration.png)